fabiobianco/GettingandCleaningData/CodeBook.md

 ```
 HAR_dataset1 <- merge(activity_labels,HAR_mean_sd_dataset)
 ```
 8. labels the data set with descriptive variable names
+change "-" with ".", "t" with "time", "f" with "frequency" and remove "()" from name variables
 ```
 #
 new_labels <- gsub("-", ".", names(HAR_dataset2))